"Labor burden" and "overhead expense" are financial concepts that business owners need to know when estimating the costs associated with their...

 Profit, plain and simple.

 Without knowing the labor burden for each billable employee (really, every employee), profit will be elusive.
-It is like throwing dart blindfolded after 5 pitchers of brew.
+It’s like throwing a dart blindfolded after five pitchers of brew.

 You’ve been friends with Joe Doe for 20 years.
-You both started with the same firm out of college You compete locally with Joe, and Yes!, your firm has had steady wins against for a long time.
-Joe also does regional jobs and his firm has grown steadily.
+You both started with the same firm out of college.
+You compete locally with Joe, and yes, your firm has had steady wins against him for a long time.
+Joe also does regional jobs, and his firm has grown steadily.
 Like any good friend, Joe shares information like a labor burden rate.